cameronSlupeiks/ChatApp/README.md

 # Chat App 👨‍💻
 A small program built to experiment with Sockets in C using TCP/IP.
-Users can chat back and forth via two seperate terminals on a localhost until a user enters "quit", in which case the program terminates.
+Users can chat back and forth via two seperate terminals on localhost until a user enters "quit", in which case the program terminates.

 ## Getting Started
 In order to get the app up and running, you will need to terminals open on your machine.
 Follow the instructions below.